OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/index.md

 ## Configure a Polling Tentacle

-Listening Tentacles are recommended, but you can learn about the difference between Listening Tentacles and Polling Tentacles on the [Tentacle communication](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md) page.
+Listening Tentacles are recommended, but there might be situations where you need to congiure a Polling Tentacle.
+You can learn about the difference between Listening Tentacles and Polling Tentacles on the [Tentacle communication](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md) page.

 !include <install-tentacle-manager>
-1. Select **Polling Tentacle** and click **next**.
+1. On the communication style screen, select **Polling Tentacle** and click **Next**.
 1. If you are using a proxy see [Proxy Support](/docs/infrastructure/deployment-targets/windows-targets/proxy-support.md), or click **next**.
 1. Add the Octopus credentials the Tentacle will use to connect to the Octopus Server:
     a.
 The Octopus URL: the DNS or IP address.